 The climate is typically alpine.
 Average temperatures are low, there are great fluctuations in weather daily and over the course of the year, and significant precipitation.

-Since 1990, 26 family groups of marmots have been studied, and all are now subject to intensive monitoring.
-They are divided into three area according to three exposures to the sun: the side facing South, the side facing North and the bottom of the valley.
+Since 1990, 26 family groups of marmots had been studied, and all were subject to intensive monitoring.
+They were divided into three area according to three exposures to the sun: the side facing South, the side facing North and the bottom of the valley.
 The sunny south side corresponds to the first slopes under the needle of La Grande Sassière, the bottom of the valley corresponds to the grassy expanses located between the trail and the river which crosses the valley floor, and finally the shady north side is located on the northern side of the dome of Picheru.
 The north-facing side is covered with snow later, this leads to delayed plant growth and to a shift in the annual cycle of marmots.

 The map of the marmots’ territories and the composition of their family groups were accurately known and updated continuously.
 The population seemed to have reached saturation level in this area.
 Only three new territories were created by splitting existing territories between 1990 and 2005.